ericso/riddiekitty/README.md

-# nodejs-starter
+# riddiekitty

-A starter app for Nodejs with Typescript
+A Slackbot for riddles